-After one and half month in Japan, I honored a promise I made to my Niv-Vans friends and myself: visit them in Vanuatu.
-Here I lived on Santo Island, first in Luganville with my friend Solomon.
-Then I spent, one and a half months in Hog Harbour with the family of Erny.
-Hog Harbour is a small village near two paradise beaches (Lonnoc and Champagne beach).
-There I discovered that Vanuatu even if not very developed is not missing anything.
-The Kaven family lives of agriculture, kids are going to school, there is food and peace for everyone.
-A woman even told me, who doesn’t have food and a house is just lazy.
-Most of the time, locals own their (giant) custom land for generations, on this land any kind of vegetable grows.
+After one and a half months in Japan, I honored a promise I made to my Niv-Vans and myself: I visited them in Vanuatu.
+Here I lived on Santo Island.
+Firstly, in Luganville, with my friend Solomon.
+Then I spent one and a half months in Hog Harbour with the family of Erny.
+Hog Harbour is a small village near two paradise-like beaches (Lonnoc and Champagne beach).
+There I discovered that Vanuatu, despite being not very developed, isn’t missing anything.
+The Kaven family lives of agriculture.
+The children go to school and there is food and peace for everyone.
+A woman yet told me, “The one who doesn’t have food and a house is just lazy.”
+Most of the time locals own their (giant) custom piece of land for generations.
+On this land, any kind of vegetable grows.
 For some, they have more than fifty cattle grazing around the coconut trees of the plantations.
-In the bush, they are plenty of wild pig to be caught.
+In the bush, there are plenty of wild pigs to be caught.
 Every Saturday the family goes hunting.
-Hog Harbour like many other villages doesn’t have electricity, but people still connected with their land and here money is secondary, you grow your food, you drink rainwater and own your land.
+Hog Harbour, like many other villages, doesn’t have electricity.
+Money is secondary.
+You cultivate your food, you drink rainwater and you own your land.
 The only big expenses are school fees.